Lifting bag

 A lifting bag is an item of diving equipment consisting of a robust and air-tight bag with straps, which is used to lift heavy objects underwater by means of the bag's buoyancy.
 The heavy object can either be moved horizontally underwater by the diver or sent unaccompanied to the surface.

 Lift bag appropriate capacity should match the task at hand.
 If the lift bag is grossly oversized a runaway or otherwise out of control ascent may result.
 Commercially available lifting bags may incorporate dump valves to allow the operator to control the buoyancy during ascent, but this is a hazardous operation with high risk of entanglement in an uncontrolled lift or sinking.
 If a single bag is insufficient, multiple bags may be used, and should be distributed to suit the load.

 There are also lifting bags used on land as short lift jacks for lifting cars or heavy loads or lifting bags which are used in machines as a type of pneumatic actuator which provides load over a large area.
 These lifting bags of the AS/CR type are for example used in the brake mechanism of rollercoasters.

 Physics of buoyant lifting

 The volume of the bag determines its lifting capacity: each litre of air inside the bag will lift a weight of 1 kilogram, or each cubic foot will lift about 62 pounds.
 For example, a 100 L bag can lift a 100 kg underwater object.

-A partially filled bag will accelerate as it ascends because the air in the bag expands as the pressure reduces on the ascent, following Boyles law, increasing the bag's buoyancy, whereas a full bag will overflow or blow off excess volume and maintain the same volume and buoyancy providing it does not descend.
+A partially filled bag will accelerate as it ascends because the air in the bag expands as the pressure reduces on the ascent, following Boyle's law, increasing the bag's buoyancy, whereas a full bag will overflow or blow off excess volume and maintain the same volume and buoyancy providing it does not descend.
 A bag which leaks sufficiently to start sinking will lose volume to compression and become less buoyant in a positive feedback loop until stopped by the bottom.